skip to content

 Unearned revenue

-Appendix B provides guidance on processing unearned revenue or, in case of queries, please contact the General Ledger Helpdesk.
+Appendix B provides guidance on processing unearned revenue or, in case of queries, please contact the General Ledger helpdesk.

 Income received in advance must be deferred for single transactions over £10,000.

-Other debtors
+Other debtors (accrued income)

-Appendix C provides guidance on processing accrued income or, in case of queries, please contact the General Ledger Helpdesk
+Appendix C provides guidance on processing accrued income or, in case of queries, contact the General Ledger Helpdesk

 Accrued Income must be raised for single transactions over £10,000.